Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Postpartum Depression.md

 recurrent suicidal thoughts
 This isn’t an all-inclusive list of symptoms.
 Postpartum depression doesn’t look the same way for everyone.

 These signs and symptoms of postpartum depression can last for a long period of time — from weeks to months.
-This is one of the reasons why it’s important you talk about it with family and health professionals as soon as you notice them.
+This is one of the reasons why it’s important to talk about it with family and mental health professionals as soon as you notice them.

 Subtle symptoms of postpartum depression
 Sometimes, there are subtle symptoms of postnatal depression that might be missed but that affect parents and their children nonetheless.